 Children’s storytelling programs use zooming and panning techniques to reveal the illustrations in a book as the narrator reads.
 Here’s an example of these techniques – me literally visually storytelling, reading one of my favorite books, The Cat in the Hat:

 Delving into the technical details, you’ll see that we created this video simply by adding parameters to the delivery URL (you can do this directly, or using an SDK).
-The original asset is a JPG image, and we’ve turned it into an MP4 video by specifying mp4 for the extension and using the zoompan effect, which is constructed as follows:
+The original asset is a JPG image, and we’ve turned it into an MP4 video by specifying mp4

-• In this case, we’re using floats for the x and y parameters, which indicate a percentage of the image dimensions.
+specifies the end information. - In this case, we’re using floats for the x and y parameters, which indicate a percentage of the image dimensions.
 So 0.0 for both x and y means the top left corner of the image, and 1.0 for both x and y means the bottom right corner of the image.

-• zoom takes a range of 1.0 to 8.0, with 8.0 being the highest level of zoom – so here, we’re zooming out from 4.5 to 1.0.
+takes a range of 1.0 to 8.0, with 8.0 being the highest level of zoom – so here, we’re zooming out from 4.5 to 1.0.

 The voiceover is applied as a separate audio layer with public ID docs/storytelling.mp3.
-Here’s the syntax for that: l_video:docs:storytelling/fl_layer_apply.
+Here’s the syntax for that: l_video:docs:storytelling/fl_layer_apply

 We can also pinpoint areas of interest in an image, using pixels for the x and y position, rather than a percentage value.